 - The Ako Teacher is the person who has overall responsibility for day to day matters involving the student in their Ako class.
 The Ako Teacher sees the class daily and is the person to whom routine notes and queries about absences, health matters, uniform etc should be directed. - Deans have a broad overview of their Year Level whānau on matters of guidance and behaviour.
-Concerns regarding courses, subject changes or attendance can be directed to the Deans. - The Deputy Principal and Assistant Principals also have a Head of Year responsibility and work closely with the Deans.
-Queries regarding school policy or matters of a more serious nature may be directed to them or to the Principal. - The Department/Faculty is in charge of the courses, resources and progress of students taking their subjects.
-Queries related to a specific course or subject can be directed to the subject teacher or HOD concerned.

-- The Counsellors may be contacted by students or parents/caregivers on matters relating to school or personal issues. - Youth Workers (currently from Kickstart) run specific support programmes for students - The Careers Advisor helps students with queries regarding careers and future pathways. - Peer Mediators are students from a range of year levels who undergo training to learn how to support their peers in resolving conflict. - The Homework Club is run after school, supervised by teachers and senior students. - Our well-qualified Teacher Aides support both staff and students in everyday teaching and learning where necessary.
+Concerns regarding courses, subject changes or attendance can be directed to the Deans. - The Deputy Principals and Assistant Principals also have a Head of Year responsibility and work closely with the Deans.
+Queries regarding school policy or matters of a more serious nature may be directed to them or to the Principal. - The Head of the Department/Faculty is in charge of the courses, resources and progress of students taking their subjects.
+Queries related to a specific course or subject can be directed to the subject teacher or HOD concerned. - The Counsellors may be contacted by students or parents/ caregivers on matters relating to school or personal issues. - Youth Workers (currently from Kickstart) run specific support programmes for students - The Careers Advisor helps students with queries regarding careers and future pathways. - Peer Mediators are students from a range of year levels who undergo training to learn how to support their peers in resolving conflict. - Our well-qualified Teacher Aides support both staff and students in everyday teaching and learning.